YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 class.
 Run the `main.py` file that has the empty `HelloWorldApp` class and we can see the same user interface.
 The whole application are in the (`./source/0203`)[./source/0203] folder.

+## No Magic
+There is no magic happened in the above Kv file example.
+Here is what happened to the Kv file:

+* Kivy first loads and parses the Kv file, creates a `Label` object with its `text` property set to "Hello World"
+* From the file name, Kivy is able to link the newly-created `Label` object to `HelloWorld` app class.
+This object is used as the return value of its `build` method.

 ## Exercises
 Please define a `HelloKivyApp` class to display a message "Hello KIvy".